Rank 2 local systems and abelian varieties II: Logarithmic -crystals

 \section{Logarithmic $F$-crystals}

 We first recall the notion of a logarithmic $F$-crystal/isocrystal.
 While this notion is due to Kato \cite[Section 6]{kato1989log}, our treatment is copied from recent work of Kedlaya. \begin{defn}A \emph{smooth pair} over a perfect field $k$ is a pair $(Y,Z)$ where $Y/k$ is a smooth variety and $Z\subset Y$ is a strict normal crossings divisor. \end{defn} \begin{defn}Let $(Y,Z)$ be a smooth pair over a perfect field $k$ of characteristic $p>0$.
-A \emph{smooth chart} for $(Y,Z)$ is a sequence of elements $\bar{t}_1,\dots,\bar{t}_n$ of elements of $\calO_Y(Y)$ such that the \begin{itemize} \item induced map $\bar{f}\colon Y\rightarrow \mathbb{A}^n$ is \'etale, and \item there exists an $m\in [0,n]$ such that the zero-loci of $\bar{t_i}$, for $i=0\dots m$, are exactly the irreducible components of $Z$. \end{itemize} \end{defn}
+A \emph{smooth chart} for $(Y,Z)$ is a sequence of elements $\bar{t}_1,\dots,\bar{t}_n$ of elements of $\calO_Y(Y)$ such that the \begin{itemize} \item induced map $\bar{f}\colon Y\rightarrow \mathbb{A}^n$ is \'etale, and \item there exists an $m\in [1,n]$ such that the zero-loci of $\bar{t_i}$, for $i=1\dots m$, are exactly the irreducible components of $Z$. \end{itemize} \end{defn} Smooth charts exist Zariski locally on smooth pairs (in characteristic $p$) by \cite[Theorem 2]{kedlayaetaleaffine}.
+Let $(Y,Z)$ be a smooth pair over a perfect field $k$ of characteristic $p>0$.
+Let $\bar{t}_1,\dots,\bar{t}_n$ be a smooth chart of $(Y,Z)$.
+Let $P_0$ be the formal scheme given by the formal completion of $W(k)[t_1,\dots,t_n]$ along $(p)$.
+By topological invariance of the \'etale site, there exists a unique smooth formal scheme $P$ together with an \'etale morphism $f\colon P\rightarrow P_0$ lifting $\bar{f}$.
+We call the pair $(P,t_1,\dots,t_n)$ the \emph{lifted smooth chart} of $(Y,Z)$ associated to the original chart.